wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 ## Introduction

-As [proposed here](The-Proposal-for-Perl-7), The Perl major version will soon be bumped from 5 to 7, opening the road to 8, 9, ... in the near future.
+As [proposed here](The-Proposal-for-Perl-7), The Perl major version will soon be bumped from 5 to 7, opening the road to 8, 9, ... later on.

 ## The Problems